 COMET is part of the integrated UCLA health system, with premier hospitals and clinics operating across Los Angeles County.
 Our multidisciplinary team of experts includes hepatologists, bariatric surgeons, bariatric endoscopists, medical weight loss providers, registered dietitians, psychologists, behavioral coaches, nurses, and other healthcare professionals.
 Highlights of our program:

 Focus on nutrition, education and counseling: Clinical nutrition experts from the UCLA Health Center for Human Nutrition are an integral part of your weight loss journey.
 They create customized plans to help you meet your weight loss goals and prevent future health problems.

-Leaders in bariatric surgery procedures: The specialists at COMET lead the nation in bariatric surgery.
+Leaders in bariatric surgery procedures: The specialists at COMET lead the nation in bariatric, or weight loss surgery.
 Our Bariatric Surgery Program has some of the best outcomes in the United States.
 We specialize in several advanced techniques, including minimally invasive procedures that require less recovery time.

 Endoscopic treatment for obesity: The Bariatric Endoscopy Program at UCLA is among the busiest of its kind in California.
 Our highly skilled interventional endoscopists perform minimally invasive procedures as both primary interventions for obesity and as revisions for patients who have gained weight after previous gastric bypass surgery.

 Pioneering research: COMET is one of the few centers in the United States actively studying ways to conquer the obesity epidemic.
 Through leading-edge research, our experts are making new discoveries about the many health problems that result from obesity.
 Our goal is to maintain a center of innovation that will lead the country in both groundbreaking research and treatment.